Car accidents are one of the most common causes of serious injuries in San Bernardino.

 - Check yourself and others for injuries.

-- Get medical care immediately, even if you initially feel fine.
+- Seek medical care, even if you initially feel fine.

-- Call 911 to report the car accident to the police.
+- Call 911 to report the car accident.

 - Exchange information with the other driver.